-- 6.2 The school used various measures to support a pupil's successful reintegration including: - regular contact with a designated member of wellbeing staff in school; - use of a report card with personalised targets leading to personalised rewards; - ensuring the pupil receives academic support upon return to catch up on any lost progress where necessary; - planned pastoral interventions; - regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage; and - informing the pupil, parents and staff of potential external support. - 6.3 Whilst reintegration meetings are highly encouraged by the school, pupils will not be prevented from being admitted to the school or being put in mainstream classes because a meeting has not taken place.
+- 6.2 The school uses various measures to support a pupil's successful reintegration including: - daily contact with a designated pastoral professional in-school; - use of a 'green behaviour' card with personalised targets leading to personalised rewards; - ensuring the pupil receives academic support upon return to catch up on any lost progress; - planned pastoral interventions; - mentoring by a trusted adult; - regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage; and - informing the pupil, parents and staff of potential external support. - 6.3 Whilst reintegration meetings are highly encouraged by the school, pupils will not be prevented from being admitted to the school or being put in mainstream classes because a meeting has not taken place.